Table of Contents

 Later on, Jacob did another scam where he took advantage of Isaac’s poor eyesight to receive the birth right blessing.
 To make his father think that he was Esau, Jacob put on Esau’s clothes and put goat skin around his arms to make his arms feel hairy like his brother’s arms.
 “And Jacob said unto his father, I am Esau thy firstborn; I have done according as thou badest me: arise, I pray thee, sit and eat of my venison, that thy soul may bless me” (Genesis 27:19).
 Again Jacob did not wait upon the Lord to receive His promise of blessing and instead he resorted to deception to obtain it.

-But the good news is that Jacob fully repented of his sins of deception and the Lord forgave him (Genesis 32:28-30).
+But the good news is that Jacob fully repented of being a scammer and of his sins of deception and the Lord forgave him (Genesis 32:28-30).
 The Lord also changed him completely and transformed his character.
 There was no longer in his character a trace of craftiness and selfishness.
 Instead of the selfish spirit, Jacob possessed a new giving spirit that honored God.

 Check out our Bible Answers page for more information on a variety of topics.